We are excited to finally launch our first round of The Big Earth Data Project resources!

 Resource set one

-The Big Earth Data Project is free for everyone to download.
+The Big Earth Data Project is free for everyone to download, with activities for both Key Stage 3-4 and Key Stage 4-5.
 These resources can be used within a maths classroom as they link to the maths curriculum.
 The resources are also suitable for use in maths clubs and for personal use.

 Keep an eye out for our next see of resources that will be available on 10 December.
 The next set of resources will focus on forest fires and their atmospheric effects.

-You can learn more about the funding from the UK Space Agency here: New Space for All projects to inspire young people
+You can learn more about the funding from the UK Space Agency here: New Space for All projects to inspire young people.